strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 ## Installing in a Jenkins instance

-Install the BMC AMI Strobe Measurement Task as per Jenkins instructions for installing plugins.
+Install the BMC AMI Strobe Measurement Task plugin as per Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.
 You will need to separately install BMC AMI Common Enterprise Services (CES).